-Use plastic bins to make neat piles.
-One for keeping, one for donate, and one for throw away.
-Using the containers keeps your collections organized, so you know exactly what’s going on and prevents the new piles you’re making from becoming part of the clutter you’re working to clear.
+Use plastic bins to make neat piles—one for keeping, one for donating, and one for throwing away.
+Using containers keeps your collections organized, so you know exactly what’s going on and prevents the new piles from becoming part of the clutter you’re working to clear.

 Plastic storage bins are great for keeping items long-term, too.
-Just be sure you put labels on them so you can easily find what’s in them the next time you’re looking for something.
+Just be sure to label them so you can easily find what’s in them the next time you’re looking for something.

 Avoid Off-Site Storage